New Amazon seller? Here are seven mistakes you need to avoid

 Are you setting up an Amazon store?
 Here are seven common new seller mistakes you need to avoid if you don’t want a ban.

-Launching a store on Amazon is exciting, but can also be confusing.
+As you quickly discover on Kevin King’s training course, launching a store on Amazon is exciting.
+But can also be confusing.
 There are many rules and policies you need to follow if you want to keep your store.
 And there are strict limitations in what you can and can’t do when it comes to promoting and describing your product.